hgphys/SMSN/README.md

 # SMSN
 ## Stochastic Model Simulator on Networks
 SMSN is a python module to estimate the firm size in a production network based on [Bouchaud-Mezard model](https://www.sciencedirect.com/science/article/pii/S0378437100002053?via%3Dihub).
-This simulator based on BM model is applicable for undirected network or strongly connected part of directed network.
+This simulator is applicable for undirected network or strongly connected part of directed network.
 The program uses [numpy](https://numpy.org/), [scipy](https://www.scipy.org/) and [networkx](https://networkx.github.io/documentation/stable/index.html).

 We apply this simulator for Japanese production network to estimate the asset distribution.